tfabris/CrowCam/README.md

 manual and repetitive, and also work around some unfixed bugs in the streaming software and in YouTube itself.

-This project could be useful to anyone who uses any kind of unattended camera (not necessarily for bird watching) who wants to stream it to YouTube, but might have encountered the same problems with YouTube that I did.
+This project could be useful to anyone who uses any kind of unattended camera, who wants to stream it to YouTube, but might have encountered the same problems with YouTube that I did.
 It's also a good platform for demonstrating some useful programming techniques.
-Besides learning a lot about Bash and shell scripts in general, I learned:
+These scripts include well-documented methods for the following things:

 - How to properly fail out of a Bash script while down inside a sub-function, since in Bash, "exit 1" doesn't work as expected when inside a function.